 Myth #2- All depression looks the same.

 FACT: There are many different faces of depression ranging from extreme and short episodes to subtle and constant.
 There is no wrong way to experience it.
 Depression affects people of all ages, ethnicity, race, gender and income levels.
 Yet it can look very different for each person depending on age and other factors.
-Recognizing depression symptoms is an important first step toward finding help.
+Recognizing the symptoms is an important first step toward finding help.

 Myth #3- Medication is the only treatment.